Ashiqur1819/Ashiqur1819/README.md

 ###

-<p align="left">I’m Ashiqur Rahman, a MERN stack web developer from Bangladesh and a 2nd-year Humanities student.
+<p align="left">I’m a MERN stack web developer from Bangladesh and a 2nd-year Humanities student.
 Since passing my HSC in 2020, I’ve built a strong foundation in web development, focusing on creating innovative, high-quality projects.
 Passionate about coding, I aim to grow as a full-stack developer, contributing impactful solutions to the tech industry.</p>

 ###

-<p align="left">📚 I'm currently learning Redux and TypeScript.<br>🎯 Goals: To contribute to impactful open-source projects and build scalable applications.<br>🚀 Successfully deployed multiple projects using Vercel and Netlify.<br>👨‍💻 Most of my projects are available on GitHub.<br>🧐 Exploring advanced React patterns and Next.js.<br>🎲 Fun fact: When not coding, I’m diving into books or exploring new tech trends!</p>
+<p align="left">📚 I'm learning Redux and TypeScript.<br>🎯 Goals: To contribute to impactful open-source projects and build scalable applications.<br>🚀 Successfully deployed multiple projects using Vercel and Netlify.<br>👨‍💻 Most of my projects are available on GitHub.<br>🧐 Exploring advanced React patterns and Next.js.<br>🎲 Fun fact: When not coding, I’m diving into books or exploring new tech trends!</p>

 ###